The story of creation

 As Uzume’s divine light faded, the remaining Vekya tried to consume what remained—but her essence had become poison to them.
 In her final breath, Uzume cast the last of herself into the cosmos, a gift to all—but the Vekya.

-Why the races of Skazka can create life in each other.
+And this is why the flowers bloom and wither; why trees grow from seedling to ancient oak; why the races of Skazka can create life in each other.

 Uzume’s gift lives on—in all things, except the gods who betrayed her.